 Tax payment obligations

-The taxation process starts with the taxpayer’s registration, during which the tax authority registers the taxpayer and issues him with a tax identification code or number.
+The taxation process starts with the taxpayer’s registration, during which the tax authority registers the taxpayer and issues him a tax identification code or number.
 Any subsequent changes must also be registered.

-The Social Security Number (TAJ number) is a personal identifier that Hungarian nationals receive at birth and keep all their lives.
+TAJ number.
 This code is used in records relating to healthcare, social and personal pension systems.
 TAJ numbers are generated by the National Health Insurance Fund (OEP).

 Employers may only advise of employment relationships and satisfy their obligations relating to wage contribution returns electronically on the Government Portal once they have registered at the Client Gateway: